hashicorp/katakoda/consul-upstream-load-balancing/step4.md

 }
 ```

-If you execute the previous command multiple times you will always be redirected to the same instance of the _backend_ service.
+Execute the curl command multiple times you, will always be redirected to the same instance of the _backend_ service.

+`curl -s backend.ingress.consul:8080 -H "x-user-id: 12345"`{{execute}}